bhaberer/cinch-wikipedia/README.md

 ## Usage

-Just add th plugin to your list:
+Just add the plugin to your list:

     @bot = Cinch::Bot.new do
       configure do |c|